eliasbenb/PlexAniBridge/docs/configuration.md

 ### Per-Library Profiles

-This example shows how to create seperate profiles for different Plex libraries, allowing for tailored sync settings based on content type.
+This example shows how to create separate profiles for different Plex libraries, allowing for tailored sync settings based on content type.

 ```dosini
 # Global defaults shared by all profiles